koculu/Regor/docs/api/startBatch.md

 ## Overview

-The `startBatch` function is a utility provided by Regor.
-It is used in conjunction with the `batch` function to batch multiple updates to refs, optimizing performance by reducing the number of observer notifications and triggers during a series of updates.
+The `startBatch` function is used in conjunction with the `batch` function to batch multiple updates to refs, optimizing performance by reducing the number of observer notifications and triggers during a series of updates.
 The `startBatch` function initializes a batch operation, and any ref updates made after calling `startBatch` are batched together until the `endBatch` function is called.

 ## Usage